 • Binding Corporate Rules (BCRs) - For multinational companies transferring data internally.
 Complex to set up but durable once approved.

 Which mechanism should you use?
-If you're a US company, start with DPF self-certification - it's the fastest path.
-But don't rely on it alone.
+US companies should start with DPF self-certification - it’s the fastest path.
+But don’t rely on it alone.
 The pending CJEU challenge means the DPF could be invalidated (as happened twice before with Safe Harbor and Privacy Shield).
-Put SCCs in place as a backup so your data flows aren't disrupted if the legal landscape shifts again.
+Put SCCs in place as a backup so your data flows aren’t disrupted if the legal landscape shifts again.

-For a detailed walkthrough on building compliant cross-border hiring processes, see our guide on how to hire EU talent as a US company.
+More detail on building compliant cross-border hiring processes is available in our guide on how to hire EU talent as a US company.

 Rule 7: Manage Automated Decision-Making Under Article 22

-GDPR Article 22 restricts decisions based solely on automated processing that produce legal or similarly significant effects.
+Article 22 of the GDPR restricts decisions based solely on automated processing that produce legal or similarly significant effects.
 In recruiting, this means: if your AI tool automatically rejects candidates without any human review, that likely violates Article 22.

-The restriction applies to AI resume screeners that auto-reject below a threshold score, chatbot-based screening that eliminates candidates based on keyword answers, and ranking algorithms that determine which candidates a recruiter never sees.
-The key word is "solely" - if a human recruiter reviews and makes the final decision, Article 22 is less likely to apply.
+Automated resume screeners that auto-reject below a threshold, chatbot screening that eliminates candidates by keyword, and ranking algorithms that hide candidates from recruiters - all fall under this restriction.
+The key word is “solely” - if a human recruiter reviews and makes the final decision, Article 22 is less likely to apply.
 But the human review must be meaningful, not a rubber stamp.

 Candidates also have the right to request human intervention, express their point of view, and contest the decision.
 Your AI recruiting workflow needs a clear process for handling these requests.